 What is acne scarring?

 Acne scarring refers to the indentations, or marks, that are left on the skin following chronic acne breakouts.
-These scars can vary in appearance and severity, ranging from shallow depressions to deep pits or raised areas on the skin.
+These skin scars can vary in appearance and severity, ranging from shallow depressions to deep acne scars pit or raised areas on the skin's surface.

-There are several types of acne scarring, including textural changes (atrophic and hypertrophic scars) and colour changes (post-inflammatory hyperpigmentation, post-inflammatory erythema):
+There are several acne scars types, including textural changes (atrophic and hypertrophic scars) and colour changes (post-inflammatory hyperpigmentation, post-inflammatory erythema):

 Factors such as skin type and severity of acne determine the extent of scarring.
 Genetics also play a role in why some people have acne scars, and some do not.
-To top it all off, picking or squeezing acne lesions can worsen inflammation and increase the likelihood of scarring.
+To top it all off, picking or squeezing acne lesions can worsen inflammation and create severe scarring.

 Atrophic acne scars are formed when the inflammation, as a result of acne, causes an upregulation of an enzyme called collagenase.
 Collagenase breaks down collagen in the skin, which leads to a depressed scar when the skin finally heals.